Italy has quarantined a dozen cities over coronavirus

 Italy has now reported two deaths from coronavirus: a 76 year-old woman was found dead in her home near Milan on Thursday and on Friday a 78 year-old man was declared dead at a hospital in Padua.
 The outbreak reportedly originated on February 18 in Codogno, a small town southeast of Milan.

 The new coronavirus originated in China and has now spread to 30 countries, with over 77,700 reported cases worldwide.
-The vast majority of those cases are still in China, followed by South Korea which reported a sudden spike on Friday, resulting in a total of 433 confirmed cases.
+The vast majority of those cases are still in China (76,392 according to the World Health Organisation) followed by South Korea which reported a sudden spike on Friday, resulting in a total of 433 confirmed cases.
 In a statement issued on Friday the World Health Organisation said the window of opportunity to contain the international spread of the virus is narrowing.